-IMAGE: KYLE GLENN (UNSPLASH) PLACEMENT QUESTIONNAIRE After completing initial field experiences (C&T 4308 and C&T 5118), students will take C&T 4708: Student Teaching.
+IMAGE: ERIKA FLETCHER (UNSPLASH) PLACEMENT OUESTIONNAIRE After completing initial field experiences (C&T 4308 and C&T 5118), students will take C&T 4708: Student Teaching.
 In this course, students will be placed in a NYC classroom (PK to 2nd grade) for 4 days a week during one semester.
 Depending on the student's certification, the placement may also be bilingual (for bilingual certification) and/or within an integrated co-teaching setting (for dual certification).
 A placement questionnaire will be circulated during the middle of each semester before the student teaching term.
 Students should consult with their advisor first as advisors can provide more information and support students in making decisions.
 The ECE program manager (Kara Sheridan) will send out student teaching information in late June/early July for the fall semester and in December for the spring semester.
 Students should thoroughly review the Guidelines, Student Teaching Handbook and Student Teaching Packet posted on the Office of Teacher Education website.

-IMAGE: ERIKA FLETCHER (UNSPLASH)

-STUDENT TEACHING SEMESTERS

-Our certification programs require that all students have supervised practicum experiences with different age groups and at different sites.
+STUDENT TEACHING SEMESTERS Our certification programs require that all students have supervised practicum experiences with different age groups and at different sites.
 While C&T 4308 and C&T 5118 provide students with a starting point for thinking about very young children and a range of early childhood approaches, C&T 4708 is designed to be a more immersive experience.
 In C&T 4708, students spend 4 full days a week in a classroom for the full semester (sites range from preschool to 2nd grade and include special education, inclusive, and/or bilingual classrooms).
 For C&T 4708, students must submit necessary student teaching paperwork to the Office of Teacher Education (OTE).
 Make sure to read through the Student Teaching Handbook and the Student Teaching Packet which can be found on the Office of Teacher Education website.
 Be aware that in the months preceding (and during) student teaching semesters, there will be correspondences from OTE and the EC program manager (Kara Sheridan) with vital information to make note of, or in some circumstances, to respond to.
 These correspondences are key to ensuring timely certification and a smooth finish to the program!

-STUDENT TEACHING T

-New York State Certification
+STUDENT 1 TEACHING New York State Certification

-The Initial Certification Programs meet New York State initial certification requirements for General Ed certification and Special Education certification in early childhood education (Birth-Age 8).
-Students can get both areas of certification (and thus have dual certification).
-Near the end of their program, candidates may apply for their initial certification through the Office of Teacher Education (OTE) at Teachers College, located in 41 I Zankel .
+The Initial Certification Programs meet New York State initial certification requirements in all three areas of early childhood education (Birth-Age 8): Dual Education certification, General Ed certification and Special Education certification.
+Near the end of their program, candidates may apply for their initial certification through the Office of Teacher Education (OTE) at Teachers College, located in 411 Zankel.
 OTE recommends candidates for initial certification to the State Education Department of New York.
 In order to recommend a student for certification, the student must meet certification requirements (see the following page).
 Important information about certification may be found on the Office of Teacher Education website: www.tc.columbia.edu/office-of-teacher-education/students/certification-exams/ Students can also reach the Office of Teacher Education at TC by emailing them at ote@tc.edu.
-To seek certification in a state other than New York, please visit that state's Department of Education website for any information regarding certification requirements.
+ITo seek certification in a state other than New York, please visit that state's Department of Education website for any information regarding certification requirements.
 In addition, the Office of Teacher Education (OTE) at Teachers College is a good source of information regarding certification tests and requirements.
 More on Certification